You may have heard of Daniel Tammet before – he’s the man who can teach himself to speak a new language fluently in a week!

-Because of his autism, some things are still overwhelming for Daniel – for example, he finds beaches impossible because there are ‘too many pebbles to count’, he has to drink his tea at exactly the same time every day, and he eats exactly 45 grams of porridge for breakfast each morning.
+Because of his autism, some things are still overwhelming for Daniel.
+He finds beaches impossible because there are “too many pebbles to count”, he has to drink his tea at exactly the same time every day, and he eats exactly 45 grams of porridge for breakfast each morning.

 Even though Daniel had received his diagnosis of autism and savant syndrome, it’s still unclear what makes him so different to most.

-While some scientists believe that the signals from two hemispheres in Daniel’s brain may have become ‘scrambled’ after his childhood epileptic seizures, others think his abilities just boil down to using intensive memory techniques.
+Some scientists believe that the signals from two hemispheres in Daniel’s brain may have become ‘scrambled’ after his childhood epileptic seizures.
+Others think his abilities just boil down to using intensive memory techniques.

-What we do know is, Daniel is unique as unlike most savants, he has no intellectual disability – this is important to scientists as he can describe his own thought process.
+What we do know is, Daniel is unique.
+Unlike most savants, he has no intellectual disability – this is important to scientists as he can describe his own thought process.

 As one scientist said, “Savants can’t usually tell us how they do what they do.
 It just comes to them.
 Daniel can describe what he sees in his head.
 That’s why he’s exciting.”

 Inspired to share his story, Daniel released his first book in 2006: a memoir entitled ‘Born on a Blue Day’.
-He went on to write two more books, ‘Embracing the Wide Sky’ and ‘Thinking in Colours’ both of which expanded on the themes of mathematics and linguistics.
+He went on to write two more books, ‘Embracing the Wide Sky’ and ‘Thinking in Colours’.

 All three books became best sellers, and have been published in 20 languages (only appropriate given the linguistic talents of their author!).